arnaudj/mooc-aws-certified-solutions-architect-associate-2019-notes/Course/VPC/README.md

 ![VPC_Diagram](https://docs.aws.amazon.com/vpc/latest/userguide/images/default-vpc-diagram.png)

+### Network
+* public subnet: a subnet that has internet traffic routed through AWS's Internet Gateway.
+Any instance within a public subnet can have a public IP assigned to it (e.g. an EC2 instance with "associate public ip address" enabled).
+* private instances: instances on a private subnet
+* private subnet means the instances are not publicly accessible from the internet.
+They do NOT have a public IP address.
+For example, you cannot access them directly via SSH.
+Instances on private subnets may still access the internet themselves though (i.e. by using a NAT Gateway).

 ## Internet gateway vs NAT gateway
 Internet Gateways

 The Internet Gateway is how your VPC connects to the internet.
 You use an Internet Gateway with a route table to tell the VPC how internet traffic gets to the internet.

 An Internet Gateway appears in the VPC as just a name.
 Amazon manages the gateway and there's nothing you really have a say in (other than to use it or not; remember that you might want a completely segmented subnet that cannot access the internet at all).

-A public subnet means a subnet that has internet traffic routed through AWS's Internet Gateway.
-Any instance within a public subnet can have a public IP assigned to it (e.g. an EC2 instance with "associate public ip address" enabled).

-A private subnet means the instances are not publicly accessible from the internet.
-They do NOT have a public IP address.
-For example, you cannot access them directly via SSH.
-Instances on private subnets may still access the internet themselves though (i.e. by using a NAT Gateway).

 ## Default VPC